 The most important thing you can do to slow down kidney disease is keep your blood pressure at or below the target set by your health care provider.
+For most people, the blood pressure target is less than 140/90 mm Hg.
 This may delay or prevent kidney failure.

 The GFR tells you how well your kidneys are filtering blood.
 GFR stands for glomerular filtration rate.
 You can't raise your GFR.
 The goal is to keep your GFR from going down to prevent or delay kidney failure.

 Albumin is a protein in your blood that can pass into the urine when kidneys are damaged.
 You can't undo kidney damage, but you may be able to lower the amount of albumin in your urine with treatment.
 Lowering your urine albumin is good for your kidneys.